-Members will need to find sufficient time beyond their busy day jobs to consider their pension position and many will also need to seek financial advice given the complexities, so it is important that appropriate timelines are given for members to make decisions, and the deadlines are flexible where possible.
+Members will need to find sufficient time beyond their busy day jobs to consider their pension position and many will also need to seek financial advice given the complexities.
+Therefore, it's important that appropriate timelines are given for members to make decisions, and the deadlines are flexible where possible.

-The BMA believes that DHSC should offer funding to compensate members for the fees that they will incur for the financial advice, as they would not have to be seeking this advice nor making these retrospective decisions had the age discrimination not occurred.
+BMA Northern Ireland believes that funding should be made available to compensate members for the fees that they will incur for the financial advice, as they would not have to be seeking this advice nor making these retrospective decisions had the age discrimination not occurred.

-3. Do you have any comments on any of the individual draft regulations? (optional)
+Do you have any comments on any of the individual draft Regulations?